Mastering Your Form: Eliminating Shadows with Hex Grids

 Lumens are how much light the fixture emits; foot-candles (fc) are how much light actually hits your floor.
 For a high-performance gym, we recommend aiming for ~50 to 87 foot-candles at floor level.

-Logic Summary: Our lighting recommendations are based on the ANSI/IES RP-7 standard for industrial facilities, adapted for high-acuity residential fitness tasks.
+Logic Summary: Our lighting recommendations are based on the ANSI/IES RP-7 standard for industrial facilities, adapted as a practical heuristic for high-acuity residential fitness tasks.

 The Installation Blueprint: The "12-18 Inch" Rule

-The biggest mistake we see DIYers make is mounting the grid flush against the ceiling.
+A common mistake in DIY installations is mounting the grid flush against the ceiling.
 Light needs room to "breathe" and spread.

-The Pro Tip: If your ceiling height allows, suspend the grid 12 to 18 inches below the ceiling.
-This allows the light beams to overlap before they hit your head, creating a much softer, more uniform glow that fills in shadows around your waist and feet.
+The Practical Rule of Thumb: If your ceiling height allows (typically 9.5 feet or higher), suspend the grid 12 to 18 inches below the ceiling.
+This allows the light beams to overlap before they hit the user, creating a more uniform glow that fills in shadows around the waist and feet.
+If your ceiling is lower, you will need to prioritize a wider beam angle to compensate for the shorter "throw" distance.

 Materials Checklist: